diamond-org/flask-diamond/docs/basics/writing_an_application_with_flask-diamond.rst

 Flask-Diamond initializes many subsystems when the application is first started.
 The subsystems are initialized in this order:

-#. :class:`flask_diamond.ext.configuration`.  the ``$SETTINGS`` environment variable is inspected and the file it points to is loaded.
+#. :class:`flask_diamond.facets.configuration`.  the ``$SETTINGS`` environment variable is inspected and the file it points to is loaded.
-#. :class:`flask_diamond.ext.logs`.  based on the configuration, write log messages to a file on the filesystem.
+#. :class:`flask_diamond.facets.logs`.  based on the configuration, write log messages to a file on the filesystem.
-#. :class:`flask_diamond.ext.database`.  connect to a database and initialize the SQLAlchemy Object Relational Mapper (ORM)
+#. :class:`flask_diamond.facets.database`.  connect to a database and initialize the SQLAlchemy Object Relational Mapper (ORM)
-#. :class:`flask_diamond.ext.accounts`.  manage users, roles, login, passwords, and other security things with Flask-Security.
+#. :class:`flask_diamond.facets.accounts`.  manage users, roles, login, passwords, and other security things with Flask-Security.
-#. :class:`flask_diamond.ext.blueprints`.  initialize your application's views (in the MVC sense), which are saved as "blueprints" in a Flask application.
+#. :class:`flask_diamond.facets.blueprints`.  initialize your application's views (in the MVC sense), which are saved as "blueprints" in a Flask application.
-#. :class:`flask_diamond.ext.signals`.
+#. :class:`flask_diamond.facets.signals`.
 Flask provides a signals subsystem that your application can hook into to automate certain behaviors.
-#. :class:`flask_diamond.ext.forms`.  initialize your application's form helpers, which may be global to the forms used in your application.
+#. :class:`flask_diamond.facets.forms`.  initialize your application's form helpers, which may be global to the forms used in your application.
-#. :class:`flask_diamond.ext.handlers`.  when something goes wrong, you may want to handle it (e.g. by displaying a 404 page)
+#. :class:`flask_diamond.facets.handlers`.  when something goes wrong, you may want to handle it (e.g. by displaying a 404 page)
-#. :class:`flask_diamond.ext.handlers`.
+#. :class:`flask_diamond.facets.handlers`.
 This is the place to create redirections or other custom request handlers that extend beyond views.
-#. :class:`flask_diamond.ext.administration`.  a quick GUI using Flask-Admin with extensive Model support.
+#. :class:`flask_diamond.facets.administration`.  a quick GUI using Flask-Admin with extensive Model support.
-#. :class:`flask_diamond.ext.rest`.  provide a REST API using Flask-RESTful
+#. :class:`flask_diamond.facets.rest`.  provide a REST API using Flask-RESTful
-#. :class:`flask_diamond.ext.webassets`.  it is possible to bundle assets like images, CSS, and javascript with your application.  webassets simplifies some of this work.
+#. :class:`flask_diamond.facets.webassets`.  it is possible to bundle assets like images, CSS, and javascript with your application.  webassets simplifies some of this work.
-#. :class:`flask_diamond.ext.email`.  send email with Flask-Mail
+#. :class:`flask_diamond.facets.email`.  send email with Flask-Mail
-#. :class:`flask_diamond.ext.debugger`.  when the configuration specifies that ``DEBUG = True``, the web interface will display a widget with extra debugging tools.
+#. :class:`flask_diamond.facets.debugger`.  when the configuration specifies that ``DEBUG = True``, the web interface will display a widget with extra debugging tools.
-#. :class:`flask_diamond.ext.task_queue`.  provide a task queue using Celery
+#. :class:`flask_diamond.facets.task_queue`.  provide a task queue using Celery

 Extending the Scaffold
 ----------------------